exadel-inc/etoolbox-authoring-kit/docs/md/customizing-toolkit.md

 Target root = currentTarget.findParent(t -> t.getName().equals("jcr:root"))
 ```

 There are much more possibilities.
-For deeper detail, see the Javadoc of `Target` interface.
+For deeper detail, see the inline documentation on [Target](../../core/src/main/java/com/exadel/aem/toolkit/api/handlers/Target.java).

 Same as the *Source*, *Target* is an adaptable entity.
 By default, *Target* adapts to `DomAdapter` with the possibility to be serialized to an XML DOM document.
 You can also apply any custom adapters in the way describe in the "Source object" division.